RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

-# JAVASCRIPT, framework , .NET & Javascripts for hackers
+# JAVASCRIPT, framework , .NET & Javascripts for PRNTESTERS/Hackers

 **JavaScript** (or JS for short) is a scripting language used by front end developers to implement and manage dynamic content.
 JavaScript was initially used only for the client-side but, in more recent times, it has also been used as a server-side programming language.